-Here is an example of use: A method for compressing data is to store only repeat counts in runs, where the latter means a set of consecutive, identical values.
+Here is an example applying the code in the last section: A method for compressing data, called runlength coding, is to store only repeat counts in runs, where the latter means a set of consecutive, identical values.
 For instance, the sequence 2,2,2,0,0,5,0,0 would be compressed to 3,2,2,0,1,5,2,0, meaning that the data consist of first three 2s, then two 0s, then one 5, and finally two 0s.
-Note that the compressed version consists of alternating $run\ counts$ and $run\ values$ , respectively 2 and 0 at the end of the above example.
+Note that the compressed version consists of alternating run counts and run values, respectively 2 and 0 at the end of the above example.